How to Safely Market your Drug Rehab

 - A term of at least one year. (see note # 1)

-- The agreement must specify aggregate payment, and such payment must be set in advance. (see note # 2)
+- The agreement must specify aggregate payment, which must be set in advance. (see note # 2)

 - An agreement must set forth the exact services required to be performed.

-- Compensation must not be determined in a manner that takes into account the volume or value of referrals.
+- Compensation must not be determined in a manner that considers the volume or value of referrals.

 - All arrangements must be in one contract.
 There cannot be multiple overlapping contracts to circumvent the one-year rule.